This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Artificial Intelligence (AI)

-The UK is committed to creating an economy that harnesses artificial intelligence (AI) and big data, providing great opportunities to U.S. tech companies.
-The UK has one of the strongest AI strategies in the world, with strong government funding for AI, strong research activity in the field, strong VC funding and AI startups, and strong enterprise activity and adoption of AI.
+The UK is committed to creating an economy that harnesses artificial intelligence (AI) and big data, providing opportunities to U.S. tech companies.
+The UK AI market is valued at over $21bn and it is estimated to grow to over $1tn by 2035.
+The UK is the third largest AI market in the world after the U.S. and China.
+The UK has one of the strongest AI strategies in the world with significant government funding for AI, considerable research activity in the field, major VC funding and AI startups, and substantial enterprise adoption of AI.

 Opportunities